GrupoDiana/BRT-Documentation/docs/library/service-modules/index.md

 Service modules are auxiliary components responsible for managing and providing the resources required by the **Processing Models** to execute **binaural audio rendering algorithms** efficiently.

+!!! alert "About the service modules"
+    We have made a major change to the service modules starting with version 3.0.0, in order to resolve limitations we had and also simplify the code.
+You can find the documentation for the previous service modules, present in the library up to version 2.5.0, at this [link](./service-old.md).

 These resources include several key elements used during spatial audio processing:

 * **[Head-Related Transfer Functions (HRTFs)](../concepts/index.md#conceptsHRTF)**, which simulate the direct sound path perceived by the listener model.